Tmarathe1408/DataMineTurfGrass-Patholagy-Database/README.md

     python test.py

 From here you should be able to see a connection between Milvus and an output should be pushed out.
 If not please contact the Database Team.
+There are some changes to bbe made to the docker Milvus Yaml In Docker open the required container, view files for the Milvus-Standalone container, In the folder milvus find a folder configs which should have the yaml file.
+Change the value at Line 271 i.e. "maxVectorFieldNum: 4" from4 to 10

 # Possible Errors: